Welcomeback to top

 - Vinyl– Due to the rise of latex allergies, end-users demanded an alternative to latex disposable gloves.
-Vinyl gloves are made from polyvinyl chloride (PVC) and are a loose fitting, cost-effective alternative to latex.
+Vinyl gloves are made from polyvinyl chloride (PVC) and are a loose loose-fitting, cost-effective alternative to latex.

 - Smooth – Gloves with no texture are frequently made from vinyl.

 - Embossed – A light texturing imprinted on poly gloves.

 - Micro-roughened – Used on most nitrile and latex gloves, this light texture provides a better grip on tools and small objects.